 They’re also learning to put the retail sample of the book everywhere, and not just allowing it to live on Amazon, Audible and iTunes.

 Putting their samples on their own websites, on themed and review sites, on sites that deal with the subject matter they’ve written about, even on fan sites, leads to more exposure, and more sales.

 And authors are being taught to promote not only their written books, but anywhere they link to their Amazon hardback or paperback editions, to also add their audiobook links.

-This is particularly important to us as VO talent because of the Audible bounty program: every time someone joins Audible because of a book you voiced, you get $12.50, not the royalty share of $5 or $7.50 you get on most books.
+This is particularly important to us as VO talent because of the Audible bounty program and the royalty share you get on non-PFH books you produce.